Prosecutors Intend to Hold High-Schooler Charged with Stabbing Without Bond

 Post-Miranda, the defendant admitted to retrieving the knife from his pocket and stabbing him multiple times.
 The incident was captured on video surveillance.
 The victim was transported under a trauma alert and listed as critical at Shands hospital.”

-Teague’s pretrial detention hearing will be scheduled after prosecutors file the motion.
-He faces charges of aggravated assault with a deadly weapon, possessing a weapon on school property and disturbing the peace by interfering with school administration.
+Teague’s pretrial detention will be overseen by Judge Robert Groeb on Monday, October 20.
+Teague faces charges of aggravated battery with a deadly weapon, possessing a weapon on school property and disturbing the peace by interfering with school administration.